lammps/lammps/doc/src/pair_hdnnp.rst

 Restrictions
 """"""""""""

-This pair style is part of the USER-NNP package.
+This pair style is part of the USER-HDNNP package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.